 - Blockchain types of applications are seen as a growing technology with a lot of interest.

 - China leads globally in blockchain related patents at 790.
 The U.S. was second with 762.

 - The main challenge to the growth of blockchain is with existing platforms to manage supply chains.

 - Blockchain is a way to lower barriers in creating trust around data.

 - An example of using blockchain to track supply chains of diamonds was mentioned.

 - 3PLs and systems providers are continually striving to innovate systems and applications.

-- “Big Data” is real and describes the process of quickly aggregating data from multiple sources into individual systems and applications.
+- The Internet of Things (IoT) is growing quickly and aggregating and sharing data from multiple sources between individual systems and applications.

 - There has been a proliferation of cloud-based systems and applications with specific functions.
 The focus of 3PLs is to integrate/interface all of these systems in developing value-creating solutions for internal operations and customers.